Amazon defeats union push in Alabama, but Seattle-area labor leaders say the fight’s not over

 Still, Guenther said she’s optimistic about future organizing at Amazon facilities.
 It often takes multiple attempts for workers to successfully organize a union, she said.
 “Once workers start organizing, they never stop.”

 As soon as the vote count in Alabama neared 1,600 “no votes,” union officials charged that Amazon illegally interfered in the voting process.
-The Retail, Warehouse and Department Store Union (RWDSU), which represented Amazon workers seeking to unionize at the Bessemer facility, said it will file an objection to Amazon’s conduct in the election with the National Labor Relations Board, an appeals process that could take additional weeks or months to conclude.
+The Retail, Wholesale and Department Store Union (RWDSU), which represented Amazon workers seeking to unionize at the Bessemer facility, said it will file an objection to Amazon’s conduct in the election with the National Labor Relations Board, an appeals process that could take additional weeks or months to conclude.

 “Amazon has left no stone unturned in its efforts to gaslight its own employees,” said RWDSU president Stuart Appelbaum in a statement.
 “We won’t let Amazon’s lies, deception and illegal activities go unchallenged. … We demand a comprehensive investigation over Amazon’s behavior in corrupting this election.”

 Amazon forced employees to attend mandatory lectures about the perils of unionization, launched a website warning workers that paying union dues could make it harder to feed their families, and changed the timing of traffic lights outside the warehouse to make it harder for union organizers to canvass workers.
-The company also worked with the U.S. Postal Service to install its own ballot drop box at the warehouse, a move Appelbaum said was intended “to intimidate workers.”
+The company also pressed the U.S. Postal Service to install a mailbox to collect ballots at the warehouse just before the start of the mail-in voting period, a move Appelbaum said was intended “to intimidate workers.”
+Amazon has said the mailbox’s placement was intended to make voting easier for workers.

+At an Amazon-sponsored news conference after the voting results were announced, four Amazon employees at the Bessemer facility said their colleagues who supported unionization did not understand what was at stake.

+“This is a victory for the employees,” said Will Stokes, one of the Amazon workers at the news conference.
+“We can get the same goals accomplished without the union.
+We’re not against unions; we just feel that at this facility, at this company, we don’t need a union.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.